 7. The Washington Monument is Two Different Shades of White

-9. When Completed, the Washington Monument Was the Tallest Structure in the World
+9. When Completed, the Washington Monument Was the World's Tallest Man-Made Structure

 (And its size still matters today)